 9. The Hollywood Roosevelt

 Full disclosure – I live so close to the historic hotel I walk by it every day on my morning walk and pass it again at least once a week for meetings or other area events.
 I’ve been in here a few times but only dined at their restaurant proper twice.
 While lunches are great here, I do recommend a date night dinner (see below) – they also have a chefs table if you’d like to do something special or you could hangout with friends too in their lobby bar.
 After dinner, they have a space up top called The Spare Room that you have to visit to know why I am crazy about it – there’s a bowling alley there and they have board games to play too!
 And the best part is their 24/7 restaurant on Hollywood serves up some boozy shakes so late, late night date night is warranted.
+Their Tropicana Bar by the pool now has CBD cocktails and some fun themed programming during the week so check in early and plan ahead.

 10. Le Petit Paris